2021–22 Saudi Third Division: Background

 On 9 October 2020, the Saudi FF announced the introduction of the Saudi Third Division starting from the 2021–22 season.
 The newly introduced league would replace the Regional Leagues as the fourth tier of the Saudi football league system.
 They announced that the league would comprise 32 teams, the 28 teams that had qualified to the round of 32 of the Regional Leagues and did not achieve promotion to the 2021–22 Saudi Second Division and the 4 relegated teams from the 2020–21 Saudi Second Division.

 The 32 teams would be split into 4 groups of 8 teams, with the winners of each group qualifying for the championship play-offs.
 In addition, the 4 group runners-up would also qualify for the promotion play-offs.
 The best runner-up would face the worst runner-up and the second best would face the third best.
 The winners from both matches would also earn promotion to the Second Division.
-As for which teams would get relegated, the last-placed team of each group would be the one to get relegated.
+The last-placed team of each group would be the one to get relegated.